graphql-python/graphql-core/docs/modules/utilities.rst

 .. autofunction:: is_type_sub_type_of
 .. autofunction:: do_types_overlap

-Asserts that a string is a valid GraphQL name:
+Assert that a string is a valid GraphQL name:

 .. autofunction:: assert_valid_name
 .. autofunction:: is_valid_name_error

-Compares two GraphQLSchemas and detects breaking changes:
+Compare two GraphQLSchemas and detect breaking changes:

 .. autofunction:: find_breaking_changes
 .. autofunction:: find_dangerous_changes